dlight-js/homepage/apps/homepage/public/docs/getting-started/rethinking-reactivity.md

 A Dive into the Reactivity Graph

 # Introduction
 Reactivity, or the ability to update the UI in response to data changes, is pivotal in modern frontend frameworks.
-As frontend applications burgeon in complexity, managing the mutable states and their effects on the UI is vitally important.
-While the frontend community has devised various solutions for reactivity, a handful of common issues and challenges still linger:
+As frontend applications burgeon in complexity, managing the mutable states and their effects on the UI is vital.
+While the frontend community has devised various solutions to reactivity, a handful of common issues and challenges still linger:
 * Inconsistent Updates: Issues can sprout from inconsistencies between data changes and UI updates.
 * Over-rendering: An inability to precisely discern which UI parts need re-rendering can lead to unnecessary computations and DOM manipulations.
 * Dependency Management Challenges: Understanding and managing dependencies between various states becomes increasingly intricate in large applications.